 What should you do if you suspect lactose intolerance?

-If you think you may be lactose intolerant, you can now carry out an at-home lactose elimination test.
+If you think you may be lactose intolerant, you can now carry out a home lactose intolerance test.
 This screening test consists of banishing all dairy products and other foods from your diet. foods containing lactose for 3 days.
-Keep an eye on your symptoms after this period: are they still present and to what extent?
+Keep an eye on your digestive problems after the allotted time: are they still there and to what extent?
 If they have disappeared, return to eating lactose.
 If your digestive problems reappear, consult your GP for an official diagnosis in the form of a breath test, tolerance test or genetic test.

 Consult the list of healthcare professionals aware of lactose intolerance on our website.
 If your lactose intolerance is confirmed by one of the medical tests carried out in hospital or in a laboratory, you can consider oral lactase supplementation to help you live with your intolerance more serenely on a daily basis.